Skip to main content

 You can do more with iQualify than what is available "out of the box" by integrating our API (Application Programming Interface) with tools and systems you already use to do things like record learner progress, automate the creation of classes, and use SSO (single sign on) to make logging in more simple.

 The general gist is that you can use triggers in the "outside world" to add data into iQualify.
-And you can use events and data in iQualify to trigger actions in the outside world.
+You can also use events and data in iQualify to trigger actions in the outside world.

 In this article, we'll briefly describe examples of the sorts of things you can achieve.
 Use the links below to jump straight to a brief explanation of the example.